6charm/flyt-evaluation/0_MISC/0_mps_eval/README.md

 `./nbody --benchmark --fp64 & ./nbody --benchmark --fp64 & ./nbody --benchmark --fp64 & ./nbody --benchmark --fp64 & ./nbody --benchmark --fp64 & ./nbody --benchmark --fp64 &` with EXCLUSIVE_PROCESS: cudaSetDevice fails for parallel processes when EXCLUSIVE_PROCESS is set without MPS.

+*On A4000, the latencies drop to 0.5 x latency of GeForce 1650Ti*